 Just like health, life, rental, and car insurance, title insurance protects against loss, damage, or unexpected events.
 It’s paid in annual or monthly premiums.

 It’s also much more than that.
-For instance, if a third party claims they have ownership of a property over you, title insurance covers you in that situation.
+For instance, if a third party claims they have ownership of the property over you, the title insurance covers you in that situation.
 It also covers fraud, forgery, previously undisclosed heirs, and documents that were improperly recorded.